 The thesis represents the culmination of your learning and intellectual development as a Croft student.
 It is one of the most important components of the major.
 Writing and completing your thesis is a truly formative experience, which will remain with you for the rest of your life and make you extremely proud of having chosen Croft and International Studies as your major.

-The target length of the Croft senior thesis is anywhere between forty and sixty pages, but many completed theses end up being longer than that.
+The target length of the Croft senior thesis is anywhere between forty and sixty pages.
 Detailed instructions concerning thesis format can be found by following the relevant link elsewhere on this page.
 We have also provided a link to sample theses, which give you an excellent idea of what some of the better Croft theses look like and what Croft students who have gone before you were able to accomplish.